HenrySck075/ImageCache-Geode/README.md

 ---
 Now you might be wondering "then wtf is the difference between this and those bundled the similar thing in their mod".

-It is that the cache is **preserved** even after you close the game!
+It is that the cache is **preserved** even after you close the game! (except macos they do not have saveToFile defined)